Skip to content

 Daily Tax-Loss Harvesting

-Here is the process in simple terms: when an ETF in your portfolio drops below what you paid for it, Wealthfront sells it to capture the loss and immediately buys a similar ETF to maintain your target allocation.
-That realized loss offsets capital gains or up to $3,000 in ordinary income per year, with unused losses carrying forward.
+Tax-loss harvesting is available on all taxable accounts and runs daily.
+When an ETF drops below your cost basis, Wealthfront sells it to capture the loss and immediately buys a similar ETF to maintain your allocation.
+That realized loss offsets capital gains or up to $3,000 in ordinary income per year, with unused losses carrying forward indefinitely.

 Direct Indexing and Stock-Level Tax-Loss Harvesting